igolaizola/igogpt/README.md

 Connect one chat with another chat and let them talk to each other.

+### Bulk mode

+Generate a list of prompts and run all of them one by one.

 ### Chats that implement `io.ReadWriter`

 You can import the libraries in the `pkg` directory to use Bing or ChatGPT as `io.ReadWriter` in your own projects.